 Any service offered to a School District may be shared by a municipality.
 If you represent a local government please take some time to review the services presented on the CNYRIC website.
 Better yet give us a call to discuss how we can help.

-HELP! - If you are currently a member of our service and are having technology problems, you may request technical assistance through our help desk at email@example.com, Phone: 315-433-8345, or via a web form found here.
+If you are currently a member of our service and are having technical problems, you may request technical assistance through our help desk at firstname.lastname@example.org or phone: 315-433-8345.

 A History of BOCES and Regional Information Centers